 Despite what others say, I disagree with people saying that it was a "final" beta.
 This game had a few levels in the story mode that took place in space, but due to a particularly annoying bug, proceeding very far in the game is very difficult.
 The bug makes it so that Star Wolf characters attack you at every small movement on the map, but you can't actually attack them unless you are very close to their ship on the map (and often you aren't).
 Also, when you are fighting in levels, quite often your ship disappears and the camera freezes in place, making you have to reset the game.
 Also, there is test levels for using a Star Wars-like walker, but in general, these stages are quite buggy and the game randomly crashes.
 I seriously doubt these bugs are from the lack of Super FX emulation.
 To me, it seems like the game engine for the free-range mode stages was complete, but the walker stages were not.
 If you ask me, this beta stands as a 75% complete game at best.
 I will try it again once the next version of Zsnes comes out and see if any of these bugs were fixed.

 Of course, I was completely wrong in my assessment, and I eventually had to eat crow.
-Once the emulation bugs were fixed, Star Fox 2 became completely playable with no bugs.
+Once the emulation bugs were fixed, Star Fox 2 became completely playable with few bugs.
 It is true that the levels in the debugger modes are glitchy and prone to crashing, however these have no bearing on the mission modes.

-Speaking of the test modes, there are a few things in the menu of the final beta that should be noted.
+Speaking of the test modes, there are a few things in the menu of this build that should be noted.
 The "Test" menu brings you to a selection of levels, some of which are obviously not in the final mission mode.
 The planetary and battleship missions tend to have no real ending when you defeat the core of the base (you can crash into the core to kill yourself).
 There were a couple of Andross battle modes.
 I found after beating one of the Andross levels that the sound started to glitch (it just kept repeating samples of the characters talking at the end).
 Also, your health doesn't replenish between levels, so if you die in one, you are left with no health in the next test level.
 Before starting each test level, there is a "planet step", which can be set to different numbers to take you to different parts of the stage.
 Your Arwing is orange coloured in the test modes, and the character you use seems to be be random.
 The Practise mode seems to just be the "easy" mode, except Corneria doesn't take damage, you have two Fox Arwings, and they are coloured orange.
 There seems to be little else different, as the scores in the training mode and the General Pepper coins are saved in the records.
 The config mode allows you to change the sound from stereo to mono, and also has a sound test.
 In the main game, there is a cheat that makes it so Corneria does not take damage, making the game rather lacking in challenge.

-Thanks to the efforts of Aeon Genesis, Star Fox 2 was fully translated to English and the last of the bugs/cheats (i.e. the bug where the Arwing can transform in space levels and Corneria not getting damage when attacked) were fixed.
+Thanks to the efforts of Aeon Genesis, the June 22, 1995 build of Star Fox 2 was fully translated to English and the last of the bugs/cheats (i.e. the bug where the Arwing can transform in space levels and Corneria not getting damage when attacked) were fixed.
 The translation patch came out on October 17, 2004, over two years after the beta was leaked onto the Internet.
 Even at that point emulators had trouble running the game, though it appears that zsnes 1.40 came out a couple of months later with support.
 I'll admit that I never got around to playing the patch until I started the article, which probably is why I never updated this page for years and incorrect information was allowed to perpetuate (many of the pieces of incorrect information on the Wikipedia page for Star Fox 2 appear to have come from the old article).
 I think the translation is excellent, though admittedly Star Fox 2 is not the most story driven game.
 The patch gives the game a nice bit of polish to make it look like it would have if it was released.

 Star Fox 2 is more than just a straight ahead shooter like its predecessor.
 The game runs in a semi-real time mode, with the forces of Andross closing in to destroy the planet of Corneria.
 Your force (two Arwings that can be changed at any point on the map screen) flies around the map, while you encounter ships, rockets and planets that are occupied by Andross.
 The game is split up into three difficulty levels.
 Rather than just increasing the amount or hit points of enemies when increasing the difficulty levels, the amount of planets needed to be rescued also increases, and the level layouts become more complex.
 On "normal" difficulty, only two planets need to be saved, two battleships need destroyed, and the levels are very straight forward.
 In "Expert" difficulty, six planets need saved, four battleships need destroyed, and the levels are complex and have bosses in them.
 I found the "normal" and "hard" modes were fairly easy to beat, and I passed them first try.
 On "expert", it really becomes crucial to manage the assault on Corneria and beat levels quickly or the planet quickly takes too much damage.
 Since the Mothership can heal your ships, the main challenge is protecting the planet.